Fast Breast MRI Available to Women with Average Breast Cancer Risk

 What Is Average Breast Cancer Risk?

 According to Dr. Eun Lee Langman, MD, a Duke Health radiologist and breast imaging specialist, "screening mammography is the right place to start with prevention, but some cancers can be missed," she said.
-“This new form of MRI offers women an additional screening tool with the highest cancer detection rate available.”
+“This new form of MRI offers an additional screening tool with the highest cancer detection rate available.”

 Dense Breasts May Benefit Most from Abbreviated Screening Breast MRI

 If you’re considered high risk for breast cancer, Dr. Langman said a regular, annual breast MRI is typically covered by insurance and is the recommended procedure.
-“If a regular breast MRI is not covered by your insurance, talk to your provider about whether you may benefit from fast breast MRI,” she said.
+“If a regular breast MRI is not covered by your insurance, talk to your provider about whether you may benefit from abbreviated breast MRI,” she said.

-Fast Breast MRI Benefits
+Abbreviated Breast MRI Benefits

 - Some of our MRI scanners are larger in size, allowing for additional comfort for all body types.